What You Need To Know Before Creating A Cross-Channel Customer Experience

 The concept behind cross-channel marketing is simple: reach your people at every channel they’re on.
 The implementation, on the other hand, isn’t as simple.

-It takes a clearly documented customer journey map, buy-in from people who might not understand or see the value in marketing, and an IT team who knows how to link everything up together so that your data makes sense.
+It takes a clearly documented customer journey map, a CRM database you can trust, buy-in from people who might not understand or see the value in marketing, and an IT team who knows how to link everything up together so that your data makes sense.

 It seems daunting.
 And that’s a valid feeling, considering it takes a lot of brain (and financial) power to get launched.